At a Glance

 - Qualifications: Experience with families in challenging environments and excellent organisational skills are essential.

-- Other info: Open to all applicants, including those with criminal convictions, subject to assessment.
+- Other info: Pact values diversity and welcomes applications from all backgrounds, including those with criminal convictions.

 Key Responsibilities: